srsidd/srsidd/README.md

 I'm a full stack robotics software engineer (Yep, I coined that).

-Currently, I work at Cohesive Robotics as the Chief Technology Officer.
+Currently, I'm the co-founder and Chief Technology Officerv at Cohesive Robotics.

 Launguages I speak fluently include English, Kannada, Python and C\C++. <br>
 I also dabble in Telugu, Hindi, SQL, Javascript, and HTML.